Alan-Turing13/Alan-Turing13/README.md

 There are also many transferable skills I carry over from being a full-time musician, most notably: leadership & team-building, self-led problem-solving, spontaneity and how to handle fluctuating emotional states within a team.

-I am currently seeking work as a full-stack Java & Python engineer.
+I am currently seeking work as a Software Engineer.